 La bohème is taking over the cities

-An interesting discussion lies on the fact of whether these new residents, these moderns, these posh and “alternative” youngsters, these hipsters are victims or rather perpetrators of this gentrification, even if they are likely to be both, a kind of spearhead of those revaluation process who, at some point, became also victims of the same forces they helped to release.
+An interesting discussion lies on the fact of whether these new residents, these moderns, these posh and “alternative” youngsters, these hipsters, are victims or rather perpetrators of this gentrification process, even if they are likely to be both, a kind of spearhead of those revaluation process who, at some point, became also victims of the same forces they helped to unleash.

-Truth, however, is that gentrification is a fact, an even if a widespread one, already born on the eighties, it is only nowadays that the long list of gentrified cities attracts attention from sociologists and social groups.
+Truth, however, is that gentrification is a fact, an even if a widespread one, already born on the eighties, it is only nowadays that the long list of gentrified cities attracts attention from sociologists, media and social groups.

-Resistance against this is as common as its appearance, although ultimately has had very little use: vandalism and boycotts against bourgeois establishments, occupations, demonstrations, platforms and groups of all types, and even several documentaries that have recently come to light served to raise knowledge of these dynamics but not to stop them, at least not yet.
+Resistance against this is as common as its first appearance, although ultimately has been of very little use: vandalism and boycotts against bourgeois establishments, occupations, demonstrations, platforms and groups of all types, and even several documentaries that have recently come to light served to raise knowledge of these dynamics but not to stop them, at least not yet.

 (Gentrification in Harlem, New York)